Oxford University Society of Change Ringers: Current activities

 The society rings for Sunday services at the Oxford churches of St Thomas, St Mary Magdalen, St Mary the Virgin and St Ebbe's as well as New College.
 During full term, weekly practices are held at St Mary Magdalen and less frequently at St Thomas, where everything from rounds and call changes to the Standard 8 Surprise Major and Cambridge and Yorkshire Surprise Royal is rung.
 A day's outing is organised each term, the one in Hilary Term being joint with the Cambridge University Guild.
 During the Easter vacation a four-day tour is organised in a different area of the country where both present and past members visit several rings of bells each day.
 On the first Saturday of February an annual dinner is held which in recent years has taken place at Harris Manchester College.
 The society enters the SUA striking competitions in Michaelmas term and has hosted the event on a number of occasions.
+The master of the society in 2025 is Ritchie Usherwood.